 Jesus taught his apprentices to engage in practices that can help us make room.
 That’s why we are inviting everyone to join us from January 6 through January 26 for 21 Days of Prayer and Fasting.

 Fasting is one of the oldest and most prevalent spiritual practices in the Bible.
 Great leaders in the Bible fasted routinely, including Moses, David, Jeremiah, Isaiah, John the Baptist, Jesus and the disciples.
-Jesus expects that we will fast regularly.
-In Matthew 6:16, Jesus addresses fasting specifically when he tells the disciples, “When you fast…” Notice Jesus says “when” not “if.”
+In Matthew 6:16, Jesus addresses fasting when he tells the disciples, “When you fast…”.
+Notice Jesus says “when” not “if.”
 Jesus assumes that we will fast.
 Though fasting is assumed, it is not required.
 We don’t have to fast.
 We get to fast.
 Like all intentional spiritual practices, fasting should not be legalistic – we are not earning approval from God through fasting.

 There are several different ways you can practice fasting.
 Here are some examples:

 - Complete Fast – In this type of fast, you drink only liquids, typically water with light juices as an option.

 - Selective Fast -This type of fast involves removing certain elements from your diet.
 One example of a selective fast is the “Daniel Fast,” during which you remove meat, sweets, and bread from your diet and consume water and juice for fluids and fruits and vegetables for food.

 - Partial Fast – This fast is sometimes called the “Jewish Fast” and involves abstaining from eating any type of food in the morning and afternoon.
 This can either correlate to specific times of the day, such as 6:00 am to 3:00 pm, or from sunup to sundown.